Medium/pipette/README.md

-If the source should ever emit an `error` event, then this will cause the sink instance to first emit any data it received (as a single `data` event), followed by an `error` event that corresponds to the one it received, after which it will emit no further events.
+If the source should ever emit an `error` event, then this will cause the sink instance to first emit any data it received (as a single `data` event), followed by an `error` event that corresponds to the one it received, and finally followed by a `close` event.
+After that, it will emit no further events.

 The constructed instance obeys the full standard Node stream protocol for readers.